lindes/seia/README.md

 ###Data Structure

 How do we store and structure the data after consumption.

+####Notes:
+Start with two units of analysis.
+People and commodities.

 ###Tools for Exploration and Analysis

-UI to discover relevant information and to make the data useful
+UI to discover relevant information and to make the data useful.

+####Notes:
+Start with basic tools for grouping and comparing people and commodities based on attributes, then provide standard charting and graphing to visualize results.

 ###Tools for Saving and Sharing